jkurthoconnor/language-specific-problems/exercises/js_basics.md

 ```

 Solution:
 The code logs `Bob Bob`.
 This is because strings are primitive types in JS, thus they are immutable.
-While `name.toUpperCase()` returns a new, uppercased string, the original value to which `name` points remains unchanged.
+While `name.toUpperCase()` returns a new, uppercased string, the program does nothing with that value, and the original value to which `name` points remains unchanged.

 Further Exploration:
 How is it possible that even though this string is a primitive, it is able to call a method?